simplecrawler/simplecrawler/README.md

     Fired when a resource wasn't queued because of a [fetch condition](#fetch-conditions).
 * `fetchconditionerror` (queueItem, error) -
-    Fired when one of the fetch condition returns an error.
+    Fired when one of the fetch conditions returns an error.
+Provides the queue item that was processed when the error was encountered as well as the error itself.
+* `downloadconditionerror` (queueItem, error) -
+    Fired when one of the download conditions returns an error.
 Provides the queue item that was processed when the error was encountered as well as the error itself.
 * `fetchstart` (queueItem, requestOptions) -
     Fired when an item is spooled for fetching.
 If your event handler is synchronous, you can modify the crawler request options (including headers